BernieO/calcardbackup/README.md

 7. Find your backup in directory `backups/`.

+There are many more options available.
+Have a look at sections "Usage examples" and "Options"

 ## Advanced

 All options can be specified in a configuration file or as command line arguments.
 If started with no options at all or only `-b|--batch`, the script attempts to use files `calcardbackup.conf` and `users.txt` in the script's directory as configuration file and login information.